-During the second quarter of 2008, the Company sold 3,411,660 shares of common stock and warrants to purchase 6,823,320 shares of common stock with an exercise price of \$.10 and a term of three years, and received proceeds of \$341,166, which was used for operations.
-The Company sold for aggregate consideration of \$41,000 1% convertible notes in the aggregate principal amount of \$20,000 ("Notes") and warrants to purchase 820,0000 shares of common stock, at an exercise price of \$.10 per share for a term of three years ("Warrants).
-The Notes accrue interest at the rate of 1% per annum, are nonamortizing, have a term of 3 years (subject to the Company's right to extend the term for an additional three years), cannot be prepaid, and are convertible, at any time prior to the maturity date, as the same may be extended, at the discretion of the holder, into shares of common stock, at a rate of \$.10 per share.
+During the quarter ended September 30, 2008, the Company sold 615,348 shares of common stock and warrants to purchase 1,030,696 shares at \$.10 per share for a term of three years, in a private placement, and received \$61,535 in proceeds, which was used for operations.
+The Company sold for aggregate consideration of \$45,000 1% convertible notes in the aggregate principal amount of \$45,000 ("Notes") and warrants to purchase 900,0000 shares of common stock, at an exercise price of \$.10 per share for a term of three years ("Warrants).
+The Notes accrue interest at the rate of 1% per annum, are non-amortizing, have a term of 3 years (subject to the Company's right to extend the term for an additional three years), cannot be prepaid, and are convertible, at any time prior to the maturity date, as the same may be extended, at the discretion of the holder, into shares of common stock, at a rate of \$.10 per share.
 Accrued interest will be paid on the maturity date, as the same may be extended, in shares of common stock, valued at \$.10 per share, and, unless the Note is converted prior to its maturity date, as the same may be extended, at the Company's option, the principal amount of the Note may, on the maturity date, as extended, be repaid in cash or converted into common stock at a rate of \$.10 per share.
-In addition, the Company issued 450,000 shares of common stock upon the exercise of warrants and received proceeds of \$45,000 which was used for operations.